 Jed Davis, who serves as president of the Maine Center for Public Interest Reporting, grew up in New York City, where he practiced law for seven years after graduating from Yale Law School.
 He served as a lawyer in the U.S. Navy Reserve JAG Corps.

 In 1971, Davis moved to an old farm in Fayette, where he still lives and where he helped raise three wonderful children.
 He has served as town manager of Fayette and Readfield.
 He has been in a law partnership, in Augusta, with Jim Mitchell since 1976.
 Recently, Mitchell’s wife, Libby, joined them.

-Committed to issues of social justice, Jed was a founder of the Holocaust and Human Rights Center of Maine in 1985, and still serves on its board; is chairman of the board of the Augusta Boys & Girls Club for Teens; is chairman of Fayette’s Planning Board; and he served for a number of years on the board of Spurwink Services.
+Committed to issues of social justice, Davis was a founder of the Holocaust and Human Rights Center of Maine in 1985, and still serves on its board; is chairman of the board of the Augusta Boys & Girls Club for Teens; is chairman of Fayette’s Planning Board; and he served for a number of years on the board of Spurwink Services.

 He is proud to be on the board of this important organization.

 Danielle Hartley is a holistic, creative media executive with more than 23 years of experience in sales and marketing management, business strategy, revenue diversification, consultative sales and process efficiency development.
 With her passion for driving top- and bottom-line performance and developing unique revenue streams, Hartley has held various leadership roles in the business-to-business media space.
 She currently serves as Director, Media Solutions, for BLR Healthcare, managing the sales, operations and client services teams for multiple media brands.
 She previously led sales, marketing and operations teams as publisher of Healthcare IT News and affiliated properties and was honored by BtoB Media Business as one of the Top Innovators in Business Publishing in 2011.